 WRAP was looking for technologies to separate brominated flame retardants from plastics of old electro(nic) equipment, because such a technology did not exist and in order to cope with the waste-avoiding-strategy of the British Government .

-The report recommends the CreaSolv® Process for the treatment of styrenic WEEE polymers containing brominated flame retardants.
+The report recommends the CreaSolv® Process for the treatment of styrenic WEEE polymers (HIPS, ABS) containing brominated flame retardants.

 According to Axion, a British plastic recycling company, the UK currently recycles 10.000 – 15.000 tonnes of plastic waste per year, but will have to deal with around 30.000 tonnes when the WEEE directive kicks in.
 WRAP asked Axion to test out the most workable solutions for recovering polymers from e-waste and the concluded that the most cost-effective, safest and commercially viable option was the CreaSolv® Process1).